apnadkarni/blt/man/vector.rst

   and then finding the largest deviation from this straight line, and if it is greater than *tolerance*, the point is added, splitting the original line into two new line segments.
 This repeats recursively for each new line segment created.
-The indices of the reduces set of points is returned.
+The indices of the reduced set of points is returned.

-  X* and *y* are the names input vectors representing the curve to be simplified.
+  *X* and *y* are the names input vectors representing the curve to be simplified.
 The lengths of both vectors must be the same.  *Tolerance* is a real number representing the tolerance.
 The default is "1.0".